 Why right now is the time to show your support for men and dads in the workplace!

-What do most managers think of men working flexibly or school hours?
 Are stereotypes still impacting on men as well as women?

 What’s stopping men from having a good work-life balance? or stopping dads being supported at work?